 This shop smelt incredible and was absolutely rammed with French cheeses.

-There are lots of cafes and more chances to love up some cute canines.
+There are lots of cafés with outside seating, so more chances to love up some cute canines.
 Charlotte still hasn’t got over this one.

 You see this shop a lot in the guide books.
 It is a feast for the eyes.